 Everyone around me said in the 2020s that Twitter has become a sewer of the Internet.
 I didn’t see that.
 Occasionally some angry people showed up under my tweets but I ignored or blocked them.
 I thought the Internet is the place we make for ourselves.
 I thought I was not easily shaken and I was not, I am not.
 I thought Twitter is not bad, it’s just those bad apples.
-Just the fallacy pro-gun people use: “Gun’s don’t kill people, people kill people”.
+But it was just as the fallacy pro-gun people use: “Gun’s don’t kill people, people kill people”.
 I knew it was wrong, but I thought it’s not Twitter’s fault, it’s the tweeters.

 I first joined on Mastodon (Finnish Mastodontti.fi) in 2018 when I saw someone talk about it on Twitter.
 But back then I just registered my nickname and left it.
 I really thought it’s a self-hosted forum, like phpBB back in the days.
 I thought it’s a silo, an experiment, a small web tool for tinkerers.
-I didn’t put much thought to it and I didn’t obviously know nothing about Fediverse or possibility to interact with other servers.
+I didn’t put much thought to it and I didn’t obviously know anything about the Fediverse or about the possibility to interact with other servers.
 I didn’t realize the world back then, so I just tooted “Hello world!” and left back to Twitter, like so many others.

 Twitter is getting tiring.